cms-opendata-workshop/tutorial-lesson-cloud-processing-gcp/episodes/06-scaleup.md

 ### Input data

 The optimal cluster configuration depends on the input dataset.
 Datasets consist of files, and the number of files can vary.
-In practical terms, the input to the parallel processing steps is a list of files.
-Dividing events from input files to different processing steps can be done, but would require a filtering list as an input to the processing.
+Files consist of events, and the number of events can vary.
+In practical terms, the input to the parallel processing steps is a list of files to be processed.
+We do not consider directing events from one file to different processing steps.
+It could be done, but would require a filtering list as an input to the processing.

 In an ideal case, the parallel steps should take the same amount of time to complete.
 However, this is usually not the case because